13 Days Manaslu Circuit Trek

 The Difficulty of Manaslu Circuit Trek

 The Manaslu Circuit (with Manaslu Base Camp and Larke La Pass) is a moderate-grade trek.
-Starting at an altitude of 930 meters in Soktikhola, the trail leads all the way up to 5135 meters at the Larke La Pass.
+Starting at an altitude of 930 meters in Soktikhola, the trail leads up to 5135 meters at the Larke La Pass.
 The trail is remote, rocky, and steep in some sections.
 The most difficult parts of the trek are the altitude and the rugged inclines/declines on the trail.

 The total length of the Manaslu Circuit is 177 kilometers (110 miles).
 Expect to walk about 15-20 km per day for about 10-12 days.
 The first few days are spent on a steep, narrow trail that follows the Budhi Gandaki gorge.
 Then, from Lho village, the trail is smoother and not as steep, but the altitude gives trekkers a challenge.
 The altitude gets especially challenging on the hike to Manaslu Base Camp and crossing the Larke La Pass, but if you are well-hydrated, you shouldn’t have any issues.
 Taking in the spectacular beauty and experiencing the kindness of the locals will make you forget about all the difficulties.